JayBotsa/LyreBird-EDi/docs/Giza_at_C.md

 ## RESPECT to all media and sources—no ownership claims.
 This is a project for Humanity ONLY.
 (Respect to those who paused to ask why!)

+`Global Lattice Nodes Table` see table at the end of document.

 In this repo, we explore how the Giza Pyramid complex was built to serve humanity—potentially as protection or archive against natural disasters (e.g., pole shifts, floods, meteor impacts).
 History is full of cycles and reasons to restart.

 > The Giza plateau was chosen for practical engineering and symbolic reasons tied to ancient Egypt's worldview: